Unity Store Asset

 Events and payloads

-Use AzEvent for discrete happenings, payload events for values, and ref payload events when large structs should avoid copies.
+Use AzEvent for no-payload signals, payload events for values, and ref payload events when large structs should avoid copies.

 Reactive state